textileio/go-textile/README.md

 ## What is Textile?

-Riding on [IPFS](https://github.com/ipfs) and [libp2p](https://github.com/libp2p), [Textile](https://www.textile.io) aims to provide a set of straightforward primitives for building decentralized mobile applications.
+[Textile](https://www.textile.io) provides encrypted, recoverable, schema-based, and cross-application data storage built on [IPFS](https://github.com/ipfs) and [libp2p](https://github.com/libp2p).
+Think of it as a decentralized Firebase.

-This repository currently contains a CLI/daemon, a desktop application, and iOS/Android mobile bindings for running a Textile Photos node.
+This repository contains the core Textile node and daemon, a CLI client, and a mobile client for building an iOS/Android application.

 See [textile-mobile](https://github.com/textileio/textile-mobile/) for the [Textile Photos](https://www.textile.photos) iOS/Android app.

 ## Install